Chess in Nevada: History

-Nevada is often the site of major national and international chess tournaments.
+Nevada is often the site of major national and international chess tournaments, going back to the 1960s.
 Since 1991, the North American Open has been held annually in Las Vegas.
 In 1999, the 100th annual U.S. Open Chess Championship was held in Reno.
 From July 31 to August 28, 1999, the FIDE World Chess Championship 1999 took place at Caesars Palace in the Vegas Strip.
 In July 2025, the 4th leg of the Chess960 Freestyle Chess Grand Slam Tour took place in Vegas.

+In February 1996, the USCF Policy Board met to hear a dispute regarding the Nevada state affiliate.
+The Nevada State Chess Association had an internal dispute where two groups claimed to represent the USCF State Affiliate for Nevada.
+No other formal record of the proceedings was allowed.
+The dispute referenced years later by the USCF Executive board when discussing an affiliateship dispute in Alaska.

 Late on December 3, 2016, and into the early hours of December 4, GM Timur Gareyev broke the Guinness World Record for most simultaneous blindfolded chess games, playing against 48 opponents.
 Overall, Gareyev won 35 games, drew 7, and lost 6.

 In 2020, during the COVID-19 lockdown, Marvin Raab created Bridgeopolis LLC.
 This club provided online games for the American Contract Bridge League.
 As pandemic restrictions eased, Bridgeopolis began hosting face-to-face ACBL games.
 In April 2022, Bridgeopolis hosted the Nevada State Seniors and State Girls tournaments in chess.
 In June 2022, Bridgeopolis began hosting regular chess tournaments.
 In April 2024, Bridgeopolis moved to a new location and rebranded as the Southern Nevada Chess Club.

 Every Saturday, the Carson City Library Chess Club meets.

 In July 2025, the 4th leg of 2025 Freestyle Chess Grand Slam Tour took place in Vegas.
 Levon Aronian won the grand prize of $200,000.
 At a side event during the tournament, Magnus Carlsen beat ChatGPT in a game of blind chess.